aumiidutta/registration/CONTRIBUTING.md

 ### MAIN STEPS

 #### NETBEANS
-- Open NetBeans, create new Project, Java with Ant -> Java Application [Don't forget to uncheck the 'create main class' option]
+- Open NetBeans, open Project, choose registration from your saved location

+### XAMPP
 - Start apache and then mysql

 - Go to Services tab, right click on Database, select New Connection, Select Driver as MySql(Connector/J Driver), Add mysql connector file
   - Change the database name to 'regtdb'
   - Let the password field be blank